hashgraph/hedera-improvement-proposal/HIP/hip-30.md

 decimals did not read as well (`hedera:mainnet:r0s0a720` / `hedera:mainnet:0-0-720`).
 Updating the CAIP to support dashes was viewed as a more user-friendly option

+### Using dashes in identifiers instead of dots

+Instead of only using dashes to replace dots in identifiers we will instead join in the requests to expand account identifiers to include more punctuation as an option.

 ## Open Issues